Anthony Gardner

 Anthony Derek Gardner (born 19 September 1980) is an English former professional footballer who played as a centre back.
 He played once for the England national team and was bought and sold for millions of pounds in the domestic transfer market.
-However, his career was dogged with injuries, limiting his appearances.

-Starting his career with Port Vale in 1998, within two years he earned an £855,000 move to Tottenham Hotspur.
+Starting his career with Port Vale in 1998, within two years, he earned an £855,000 move to Tottenham Hotspur.
 He spent eight years at the Premier League club, making 142 appearances in all competitions.
 In 2008. he spent time on loan at both Everton and Hull City, before signing permanently with the latter that summer for £2.5 million.
-He spent the 2010–11 season on loan at Crystal Palace, before joining the club permanently the next season.
-He signed with Sheffield Wednesday in June 2012, and stayed with the club for two years.
+He spent the 2010–11 season on loan at Crystal Palace before joining the club permanently the next season.
+He signed with Sheffield Wednesday in June 2012 and stayed with the club for two years.

 Club career

 Port Vale

-Born in Stone, Staffordshire, Gardner started his career with First Division club Port Vale after signing associate schoolboy forms in 1997.
+Born and raised in Stafford, Gardner played football for the local junior club Stafford Falcons.
+He was initially a forward before being moved into defence.
+He began his career with First Division club Port Vale after signing associate schoolboy forms in 1994.
 He signed his first professional contract on 31 July 1998.
-He made his first-team debut under John Rudge in October of the 1998–99 season.
-He was won the club's young player of the year award for the 1998–99 season.
+He made his first-team debut under John Rudge on 31 October, in a 3–2 defeat to Sheffield United at Vale Park.
 He scored his first senior goal on 1 May 1999, in a 2–0 win over Queens Park Rangers.
-He made 15 league appearances in 1998–99.
+He won the club's young Player of the Year award for the 1998–99 season and making 15 league appearances.

-He made 29 appearances in 1999–2000 under new manager Brian Horton, scoring goals at Queens Park Rangers, Huddersfield Town and Sheffield United.
-At the end of the season, Vale were relegated into the Second Division, but by that time Gardner had already left the club.
+He made 29 appearances in the 1999–2000 season under new manager Brian Horton, scoring goals at Queens Park Rangers, Huddersfield Town and Sheffield United.